Enfield Lock railway station

 Enfield Lock railway station is on the West Anglia Main Line, it is in Enfield Lock in the London Borough of Enfield, London.
 It is 11 mi 65 chain down the line from London Liverpool Street and is situated between Brimsdown and Waltham Cross.
-Its three-letter station code is ENL and it is in Travelcard zone 6.
+Its three-letter station code is ENL and it is in London fare zone 6.

 The station and all trains serving it are operated by Greater Anglia.

 Enfield Lock was the main station for the Royal Small Arms Factory until its closure in the late 1980s, and now serves the large housing development on the site known as Enfield Island Village, as well as the nearby Innova Science and Business park.

 History

 The railway line from Stratford to Broxbourne was opened by the Northern & Eastern Railway on 15 September 1840.
 The station itself was opened by the Eastern Counties Railway in 1855 as Ordnance Factory, later renamed in 1886 to Enfield Lock.

 The lines through Enfield Lock were electrified on 5 May 1969.
 Prior to the completion of electrification in 1969, passenger services between Cheshunt and London Liverpool Street through Enfield Lock station were normally operated by Class 125 diesel multiple units (which had been purpose-built for the line in 1958).